The Trinitarian Claim

 Trinitarians also have a habit of presuming the Hebrew word Elohim is plural for the purpose of indicating multiple persons are being identified.
 As such, the question at hand becomes further confused by this mistaken assumption.
-We know that other plural words are used to refer to single persons in the Scripture.
+We know that other plural Hebrew words are used to refer to single persons in the Scripture.
 We also know that Elohim is used to refer to single personages such as a single pagan god.
 A review of Scripture also shows that Elohim was used to refer to the Father alone, a single person (compare Acts 3:22-25 to Deuteronomy 18:15-18; compare Hebrews 1:9 to Psalm 45:7; compare Hebrews 10:7 to Psalm 40:7-8).
-Indeed, Trinitarians themselves inconsistently claim Elohim is used to refer to one single person named Jesus (compare Hebrews 1:8 and Psalm 45:6) while at the same time claiming the word refers to multiple persons.
-It hardly makes any sense whatsoever to insist the reason Elohim is plural is to signify a plurality of persons when we also know Elohim is used in the Scriptures to refer to a single person.
+Indeed, Trinitarians themselves inconsistently claim Elohim is used to refer to one single person named Jesus (compare Hebrews 1:8 and Psalm 45:6) while at the same time claiming the word necessarily refers to multiple persons.
+That doesn't make any sense.
+And it hardly makes any sense whatsoever to insist the reason Elohim is plural to signify a plurality of persons when we also know Elohim is used in the Scriptures to refer to a single person.

 Conversely, God Himself calls multiple human judges "Elohim".
 We would hardly supposed these judges are a single multi-personal being.
 And again, second century Jews translated the word Elohim as "angels," a translation ratified by the inspired Hebrews writer at Hebrews 2:7.
 We would not conclude angels are a single multi-personal being.
 These obvious facts are simply ignored by Trinitarians since they are not convenient to their claims and contradict their claims.